ondreian/hls.js/api-extractor/report/hls.js.api.md

 export interface KeyLoadedData {
     // (undocumented)
     frag: Fragment;
-}

-// Warning: (ae-missing-release-tag) "KeyLoaderContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+    // Warning: (ae-forgotten-export) The symbol "KeyLoaderInfo" needs to be exported by the entry point hls.d.ts
     //
-// @public (undocumented)
+    // (undocumented)
-export interface KeyLoaderContext extends FragmentLoaderContext {
+    keyInfo: KeyLoaderInfo;
 }

 // Warning: (ae-missing-release-tag) "KeyLoadingData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)